 Han Solo: I warned you.

 Chewbacca: Let's discuss how you're going to pay for my resurrection, shall we?

-- The Order of the Stick: The Order finds a Girdle of Masculinity/Femininity, which inflicts a Gender Bender on the wearer and can only be removed by an Anti-Magic spell.
-Roy, much to his annoyance, has to use it to bluff his way out of an ambush, and is glad to have a teammate with the necessary spell at the ready.
+- The Order of the Stick: The Order finds a Girdle of Masculinity/Femininity, which inflicts a Gender Bender on the wearer and can only be removed by magic.
+Roy, much to his annoyance, has to use it to bluff his way out of an ambush, and is glad to have a teammate with the necessary Dispel Magic spell at the ready.

 - The League of S.T.E.A.M..
 In "Curses!", the team has a cursed artifact appraised in a curio shop run by Grant Imahara that apparently specializes in Artifacts of Doom.
 When our heroes realize what they have, they keep passing it to each other, greatly confusing the Mummy that's sneaking up on them with hands outstretched.